Difference between West Coast and East Coast

 Look at That Oyster!

-So what about the difference in flavors?
+So what about the difference in flavors in an oyster?
 Depending on which coast the oyster grew will greatly affect the taste as each oyster is growing in very different water (oysters filter water in and out through their shells constantly which, of course, effects their flavor).
-East coast oysters are typically salty, briny and have strong mineral tastes.
-West coast oysters, while they can also range in salinity, are much sweeter than their East coast counterpart.
-So, while the flavor will depend on soooo much more than just East coast versus West cost, we can generalize it by saying East coast = salty, West Coast = Sweet.
+The east coast oysters are typically salty, briny and have strong mineral tastes.
+And west coast oysters, while they can also range in salinity, are much sweeter than their East coast counterpart.
+Therefore, while the flavor will depend on soooo much more than just East coast versus West cost, we can generalize it by saying East coast = salty, West Coast = Sweet.

 For now, we will skip all the subtle differences and nuances between East coast and West coast oysters and stick with the most obvious distinction- they taste different and look different.
 Which you prefer to eat is completely up to your personal preference.
 Me?
 I’ll take a big plate of both!
 East Coast?
 West Coast?
 Can’t we all just get along?